Frequently Asked Questions

 Your Music, Your Rights

 Absolutely not.
-SugarSpin was built by a music collector who has spent decades buying vinyl records, CDs, cassettes, MiniDiscs, and reel-to-reel tapes.
+SugarSpin was built by a music collector who has spent decades buying vinyl records, CDs, cassettes, MiniDiscs, and reel to reel tapes.
 Every piece of music in the library that inspired this project was personally purchased, collected, backed up, and digitized over many years.
 SugarSpin exists for one reason: to help you enjoy music you already own and have already paid for.
 It is not a tool for downloading, sharing, or distributing music.
 It does not connect to any external music sources, torrent networks, or streaming services.
 SugarSpin is simply a beautiful player for your personal collection.

 SugarSpin is designed for people who have built a personal music library over time, whether that means ripping your own CDs, digitizing vinyl and cassette collections, purchasing digital downloads from stores like Bandcamp, Amazon, or iTunes, or backing up music you've legitimately acquired over the years.
 If your music sits on a hard drive, a NAS, or any storage device and you want a gorgeous way to play it, that's exactly what SugarSpin was made for.